Contact: Danielle St. Louis

 3. Select the Right Toothpaste

-Dr. Jack Ringer, president elect of AACD who practices cosmetic dentistry in Anaheim, Calif., cautions his patients to be skeptical of any toothpaste that promises to "whiten" teeth.
-The reality is that removal of surface stains by a toothpaste will make the tooth "look" lighter, but not change its inherent color.
-To lighten or "bleach" teeth, schedule a professional in-office whitening treatment, or use over-the-counter name brand bleaching products that work on the internal aspect of the tooth, not just the external aspect as a toothpaste does.
+Dr. Jack Ringer, immediate past president of AACD who practices cosmetic dentistry in Anaheim, Calif., cautions his patients to be skeptical of any toothpaste that promises to "whiten" teeth.
+The reality is that removal of surface stains by a toothpaste will make the tooth "look" lighter but not change its inherent color.
+To lighten or "bleach" teeth, schedule a professional in-office whitening treatment or use over-the-counter name brand bleaching products that work on the internal aspect of the tooth, not just the external aspect as a toothpaste does.

 4. Don’t Forget Mouthwash